zhou-dong/zhou-dong.github.io/_posts/study/2015-11-27-computer-architecture-and-cloud-computing.md

       2. Database: HBase, Bigtable
       3. Database API
       4. Service API
+-  Add cache to every level to optimize system.
+    + We been study that there are several levels cache in the computer system, like L1, L2, L3, Main Memory.
+    + In the cloud computing also need several level cache to optimize the system.
+    + Cache in project(Ehcache), Embedded Cache(LevelDB), distributed Cache(Redis), and so on...
 - Queue implemented in the threads control and balance control in the cloud.
     + thread control is one of the most important part in CPU development, it has been evolved several methods.
     + Now we use the priority queue to control the "context switch".